-Research indicates that in 2008, about 9.9 million Americans were victims of identity theft.
-This is an increase of 22% over the approximately 8.1 million who were victimized in 2007.
-This is an increase of 22% over the approximately 8.1 million who were victimized in 2007.
-This is an increase as well.
-However, the FTC received 313,982 consumer complaints of identity theft in 2008, despite survey data indicating that about 9.9 million people were actually victimized.
+As previously mentioned, research indicates that in 2010, about 8.1 million Americans were victims of identity theft.
+This is a decrease of about 3 million from the approximately 11.1 million who were victimized in 2009.
+38 Consumer complaints of identity theft to the FTC exhibited a corresponding decrease.
+The FTC received 250,854 consumer complaints of identity theft in 2010, down from 278,356 complaints in 2009.
+However, identity theft incidents reported to the FTC remain a fraction of the estimated victim population.
+There is a noted difference between the 250,854 complaints received by the FTC in 2010 and survey data indicating that about 8.1 million people were actually victimized.
 This disparity between research on identity theft victimization and consumer reports could be a result of several factors.
 For one, while some identity theft victims may file a report with the FTC, others may file complaints with credit bureaus, while still others may file complaints with law enforcement.
 Not all victims, however, may file complaints with consumer protection entities, credit reporting agencies, and law enforcement.
 Another possible factor contributing to the disparity is that victims may not-for any number of reasons-report an identity theft incident.
 These individuals, however, may be more likely to indicate the incident on a survey prompting them about their experiences with identity theft or fraud.